-‘Capital Gazette’ To Publish Friday Despite Deadly Newspaper Shooting
+‘Capital Gazette’ To Publish Friday, Despite Deadly Newspaper Shooting

 McKerrow said on Twitter, “Continuing to cover story with Capital journalists Chase Cook and Pat Ferguson.
 Thanks to our @baltimoresun colleagues who are here too.
 There will be a Capital Friday.”

-The First Amendment to the Constitution of the United States provides for a free press.
-Regarding the press, the amendment states, Congress shall make no law….abridging the freedom of speech, or of the press….”
-A free press is essential to the very fabric of the United States and attempts to thwart a free press can cause an unmitigated disaster.
-With so much madness and “fake news” floating around in a post-2016 world, this guarantee is even more critical than it’s ever been in the history of the U.S.

-While it’s unfathomable for the journalists and staff at the Capital Gazette to consider writing this story in which they and their slain co-workers feature, it’s also heartening to see that even something this terrible will not deter the freedom of the press.
+While it’s unfathomable to some for the journalists and staff at the Capital Gazette to consider writing this story in which they and their slain co-workers feature, it’s also heartening to see that even something this terrible will not deter the freedom of the press.
 The remaining staff are bravely moving forward and doing their jobs to provide people with the information they need.

 Continuing to cover story with Capital journalists Chase Cook and Pat Ferguson.
 Thanks to our @baltimoresun colleagues who are here too.
 There will be a Capital Friday.